Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-I hope you will try out the User Defined Types in your projects and explore its strength and weaknesses further.
+I hope you will experiment with User-Defined Types (UDTs) in your projects and explore their strengths and limitations.

-The main problem with the User Defined Type is that it doesn’t have any feature to validate the data passed to it before accepting its elements.
-For example, if a future date is entered into the Date of Birth element there is no built-in code to validate and inform the user that the date value entered is not valid to accept in the field.
-Likewise, if a negative value is entered into the Salary field it simply accepts it.
-Wherever the validation check is required, we have to write separate code to do that, whenever we use the User Defined Type (UDT) all the time.
+The main drawback of UDTs is the lack of a built-in mechanism to validate the data assigned to their elements.
+For example, if a future date is entered into the Date of Birth element, there is no built-in validation to alert the user that the value is invalid.
+Similarly, if a negative value is entered into a Salary field, it will be accepted without any error.
+Wherever data validation is required, you must write separate validation code each time you use a UDT.

-We will learn how to use Class Modules to define structured data and use them in programs.
+In the next section, we will learn how to use Class Modules to define structured data and use them effectively in programs.

 Share: